Opening day of early voting in Florida draws thousands of voters

 In Lee County, home of Fort Myers, Republicans were outvoting Democrats both by mail and in person.
 Lee voted overwhelmingly for Trump in 2016.

-“Trump all the way,” said Melinda McGehee, 53, as she stood next to her friend and fellow Republican voter Alexandra Connor, 51, in Fort Lauderdale.
+“Trump all the way,” said Melinda McGehee, 53, as she stood next to her friend and fellow Republican voter, Alexandra Connor, 51, in Fort Lauderdale.
 “Because being in health care, I think it’s super important everyone gets what Trump’s trying to do with health care.
 I’m super scared if Biden wins what’s going to happen to my career, my parents, my family and my friends with health care.”

 The coronavirus is doing more in Florida than increasing mail balloting; it also shuttered an elections office in Okaloosa County, in the state’s Panhandle, after Elections Supervisor Paul Lux and several other employees tested positive for the virus, according to the Destin Log.